CHS Health Services

 Medication at School

-If the student’s medication schedule means he/she must take a dose at school, or if medication needs to be available on an as-needed basis, students can safely store and take their medications in the nurse’s office.
+If the student’s medication schedule means they must take a dose at school, or if medication needs to be available on an as-needed basis, students can safely store and take their medications in the nurse’s office.
 To do so, the following requirements must be in place:

 - a signed permission form